Zequez/logseq-vault/pages/Generators Content Creation.md

 	- Imagine you are a clear channel or vehicle for whatever wants to flow through me.
 	- Set intention to allow messages that want to flow through me and be expressed for the benefit of others.
 	- This is an act of surrender and openness to co-create with source that allows you to download ideas after not knowing what to create.
+- "What if I'm no longer feel lit up by anything?"
 -
 -
 - ---